 Marcelle de Lacour’s performance of Clavecin obtempérant is available on a newly issued Forgotten Records release.
 The new recording also contains classic 1960 performances of chamber works by Ravel, Roussel and Schmitt as performed by members of the Marie-Claire Jamet Quintet (those selections were originally released on the Erato label).
 The disc can be ordered directly from the Forgotten Records website, and the label ships internationally.

 My recommendation would be to listen to the recording while following along with the score to Clavecin obtempérant.
-See if you aren’t surprised and delighted by rich musical invention in this endlessly fascinating piece of music.
+See if you aren’t surprised and delighted by the rich musical invention in this endlessly fascinating piece of music.